Sports Coach Logo Sports Coach Training Principles Fitness Components

 Eat Right

 Also, ask the doctor if you can take supplements like glutamine (for joint rebuilding).
-Keep in mind that everything you eat can be help speed things up.
+Keep in mind that everything you eat can help speed things up.
 If you start feeling sorry for yourself and drown your sorrow in alcohol and sugar-rich foods, both your recovery and your shape will suffer.

 Page Reference